 We found 4 urgent care providers who accept Medicaid near Hardy, VA.

-Dr. Cornelis Craye's specialty is urgent care.
-He honors Medicaid and Medicare insurance.
-Before performing his residency at a hospital affiliated with the University of Virginia, Dr. Craye attended Ross University School of Medicine.
-Dr. Craye's professional affiliations include Carilion Franklin Memorial Hospital, Salem VA Medical Center, and Carilion Roanoke Memorial Hospital.
+Dr. Cornelis Craye is a medical specialist in urgent care.
+He is an in-network provider for Medicaid and Medicare insurance.
+After attending Ross University School of Medicine, he completed his residency training at a hospital affiliated with the University of Virginia.
+Dr. Craye is affiliated with Carilion Franklin Memorial Hospital, Salem VA Medical Center, and Carilion Roanoke Memorial Hospital.

-Dr. Joseph Coates' medical specialty is family medicine and urgent care.
-He accepts Medicaid and Medicare insurance.
-He obtained his medical school training at Virginia Commonwealth University (VCU) School of Medicine and performed his residency at Carilion Clinic.
-Dr. Coates offers interpreting services for his patients.
-Dr. Coates is professionally affiliated with Carilion Roanoke Memorial Hospital.
+Dr. Joseph Coates practices family medicine and urgent care in Hardy, VA, Daleville, VA, and Christiansburg, VA.
+Dr. Coates is an in-network provider for Medicaid and Medicare insurance.
+He graduated from Virginia Commonwealth University (VCU) School of Medicine and then he performed his residency at Carilion Clinic.
+He offers interpreting services for his patients.
+He is professionally affiliated with Carilion Roanoke Memorial Hospital.

 Conditions / Treatments